JuliaGraphics/Luxor.jl/docs/src/index.md

 ```
 ### Polygons

 A polygon is an array of Points.
-Use poly() to add them, or randompointarray()
-to create a random list of Points.
+Use poly() to add them, or randompointarray() to create a random list of Points.

 Polygons can contain holes.
 The `reversepath` keyword changes the direction of the polygon.

-This uses `ngon()` to make two polygons, one forming a hole in another to make a hexagonal bolt shape:
+The following piece of code uses `ngon()` to make two polygons, the second forming a hole in the first, to make a hexagonal bolt shape:

 ```
 ngon(0, 0, 60, 6, 0, :path)